Effect-TS/effect/packages/platform/README.md

 ### Applying Concepts

 These components are designed to work together in a modular and flexible way, allowing developers to build complex server applications with reusable components.
-Here’s how you might typically use these components in a project:
+Here's how you might typically use these components in a project:

 1. **Create Handlers**: Define functions that process specific types of requests (e.g., GET, POST) and return responses.